binhdoitsme/dialer/README.md

 # Dialer program

-For more of my code, please surf through this Github repository (though it does not include some of my newer works, due to the fact that I only do company projects recently).
+For more of my code, please surf through my [Github profile](https://github.com/binhdoitsme) (though it does not include some of my newer works, due to the fact that I only do company projects recently).